Reviewed on April 16, 2026 · By North York Guide Editorial

 Spicy Pork Neck Bone Soup (Gamjatang) — fall-off-the-bone tender pork in a rich, spicy broth.
 Add the Kalguksu Gamjatang with hand-made noodles for the full experience.
 Share a Kimchi Pancake on the side.

-Google Maps: 4.4 stars (1,074+ reviews).
-Three-generation recipes from Mapo House in Seoul.
+Google Maps: 4.5★ (375+ reviews).
+50-year-old recipe from Mapo House in Seoul.
+Reddit r/FoodToronto (Dec 2025): "Personally I like Mapo Gamjatang."
 TikTok trending with Gen Z food creators.
 Open until 2 AM on weekends.

 Premium Date Night Omiwol triple-aged short ribs Korean BBQ